WindRiver-Labs/wrlinux/templates/feature/cbas/appsdk-native.README.md

 # Wind River Linux App SDK for CBAS - Run appsdk in build
 Compare with appsdk in SDK:

-- The appsdk in the build uses local pacakge feed of the same build.
+- The appsdk in the build uses local package feed of the same build.

-So it does not need to setup rpm repo on http server, and does not need to set PACKAGE_FEED_URIS, PACKAGE_FEED_URIS
+- If set PACKAGE_FEED_URIS and PACKAGE_FEED_URIS, the remote package
+feed will be saved as target yum repo.
+It will not be used by appsdk to generate image, but be used by dnf at target run time.
+Please make sure the remote package feed is available on web server

 - The appsdk in the build does not provide subcommand gensdk and checksdk